 Love bromes?
 Be sure to include Guzmania 'Scarlet Star' among your tropical exotic flowers.

 Thickly leaved vines make up the hoya plant, with clusters of blooms showing up in summer that are wonderfully fragrant.
 Also called wax plant for its waxy-looking flowers, this tropical beauty is fast becoming a favorite flowering house plant.
 It's easy to see why.

 Discover more perennial flowering vines you can grow indoors, plus a few for your sunny patio.
-Train them to climb a support and you'll add a whole new dimension to your indoor garden.
+Train them to climb a support and you'll add a whole new dimension to your container garden.